 An RN coder operates with medical codes used by healthcare providers for patient records, insurance, quality insurance, and billing.
-Nurses working in this career are tasked with accessing patient reports and records through the internet.
+Nurses in this career are tasked with accessing patient reports and records online.
 You’ll then allocate codes for every procedure and diagnosis that a patient receives in the hospital’s database.
 RN coders may sometimes audit roles from other coders to guarantee accuracy.

 How Can I Get a Job as a Remote RN Coder?

-To work as a remote RN coder, you should possess medical coding skills and nursing certification.
+You should possess medical coding skills and nursing certification to work as a remote RN coder.
 After graduating with a nursing degree, you should enroll and pass the NCLEX-RN examination.

 RNs can later enroll in medical coding training or learn on the job.
-They can also acquire certification from a professional firm like the AAPC (American Academy of Professional Coders), a CPC (Certified Professional Coder) that provides accreditation.
-Remote coders should have a computer and reliable internet capable of accessing a healthcare institution’s coding databases and medical reports.
+They can also acquire certification from a professional firm like the AAPC (American Academy of Professional Coders), or a CPC (Certified Professional Coder) that provides accreditation.
+Remote coders should have a computer and reliable internet to access a healthcare institution’s coding databases and medical reports.

 What are the primary duties of RN coders?